 Anyone over sixty-five might remember The Saturday Review of Literature, the magazine’s longer name while I was in high school.
 Why I subscribed is a mystery; but it looked good in the mass of stuff I carried around much of the time.
 One of the highlights was a regular cartoon by Burr Shafer titled “Through History with J. Wesley Smith.”
 If you need a testimonial, consider President Harry Truman’s compliment addressed to Shafer: “I’m very proud that I’m smart enough to get the point.”

 In one of my favorites, a thoughtful dinosaur observes to another a change in the weather: “I don’t know about you, but this cold snap has me worried.”
 I’ll admit the average dinosaur had a brain the size of a tangerine, so any speculation about awareness of their doom is silly.
 But is it possible architects are equally oblivious to the passing of an architectural trend or even an entire movement?

 Asbury UMC: The Last Dinosaur

 Then there is the matter of the dinosaur.
-I’ve done a good deal of research on the so-called Akron-Auditorium Plan and developed a database of more than four thousand possible examples—really—and I can say with some assurance that A-A churches were built into the mid-1920s, but that Agincourt’s example may be among the last and the largest—a dinosaur in a new ecclesiastical age.
+I’ve done a good deal of research on the so-called Akron-Auditorium Plan and developed a database of more than four thousand possible examples—really—and I can say with some assurance that A-A churches were built well into the mid-1920s, but that Agincourt’s example may be among the last and the largest—a dinosaur in a new ecclesiastical age.
 It was, in fact, more than an A-A church; it provided space for broader social involvement with issues of the day: meeting space for community groups, adult education, daycare,even provisional housing.
 The YMCA began in Asbury’s “garden level” before moving next door.
 A church operating at this scale would have been called “institutional” and programs of its kind weren’t, as you might expect, unique to large urban areas where social issues were more pronounced.